CO Background Check: Colorado Records (Search Official Database)

 Yuma CountyYuma County Sheriff’s Office Website

-Like all states, Colorado has specific background check requirements for certain jobs, like a caregiver background check.
+Like all states, Colorado has specific background check requirements for certain jobs, like a caregiver background screening.
 The specific checks required for each of these industries are outlined below.

 Colorado Background Check for Employment: Teachers